Kojongsik/RISC_V/README.md

 # RISC_V

--- ##RISC-V SoC AMBA APB BUS 기반 Peripheral 설계
+##Peripheral Design Based on the AMBA APB Bus of a RISC-V SoC

+##system verilog test_bench Verification